Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (6) Persons engaged in bona fide research, with the

-permission of the Presiding Judge of the Juvenile Court and the chief executive of the respective law enforcement agency; provided that publication of such research results in no disclosure of a minor's identity and protects the confidentiality of the minor's record.
+permission of the Presiding Judge and the chief executive of the respective law enforcement agency; provided that publication of such research results in no disclosure of a minor's identity and protects the confidentiality of the minor's record.

 (7) Department of Children and Family Services child